 5. Vivonne Bay, Kangaroo Island

-Kangaroo Island has a large number of excellent campsites, but none compare to Vivonne Bay where the sands are impossibly white, the waters are turquoise blue and, when the winds are blowing, the full drama of the Great Southern Ocean can be observed from the safety of a bay protected by Point Ellen.
+Kangaroo Island has a large number of excellent campsites, but none compare to Vivonne Bay.
+Arguable one of the best camping spots in Australia where the sands are impossibly white, the waters are turquoise blue and, when the winds are blowing, the full drama of the Great Southern Ocean can be observed from the safety of a bay protected by Point Ellen.

 Enjoy a beach many consider the most beautiful in Australia, go fishing from the jetty and know you have pitched your tent in the place many regard as the best that Kangaroo Island offers.
 Check out our guide to the 5 best camping spots on Kangaroo Island.